ferrous-systems/rust-training/training-slides/src/using-cargo.md

 │   ├── service-a
 │   ├── service-b
 │   └── ...
-└── tools/       # crates don't have to be in the same directory
+└── tools/       # packages don't have to be in the same directory
     ├── release-bot/
     │   ├── Cargo.toml
     │   └── src/